cody-greene/node-rabbitmq-client/readme.md

 await ch.basicPublish('my-queue', {title: 'just some object'}) await ch.close()
 ```

-Limitations:
-- does not support the "nowait" param

-Notable Differences from amqplib (squaremo/amqp.node):
-- Dooes not support less than node-v10.x
-- No dependencies
-- Uses native Promises inside & out
-- Uses named args instead of positional arguments
-- ch.basicPublish() returns a Promise when publisher confirms are enabled on the channel
-- Failed connections automatically reconnect
-- Built-in clustering/high-availability support
-- "x-arguments" like "x-message-ttl" don't have camelCase aliases

 If you're publishing too quickly for the socket or for the rabbitmq server to keep up then use `connection.unblocked` and `connection.on('drain', cb)` to check for backpressure.
 This will help you avoid filling up the TCP socket's send-buffer and crashing with an OOM error.
 Backpressure example: